Even if you use incognito mode in browsers such as Chrome, your data is still exposed. These search engines can help protect your business.

 2. Epic Privacy Browser

-Easily the most popular secure search engine, DuckDuckGo (which is also available as a Chrome add-on) never saves any of your browser history.
+Easily the most popular secure search engine, DuckDuckGo (which is also available as a Chrome add-on) never saves any of your browsing history.
 It also blocks cookies and trackers, and ensures that your searches are never saved or sold to third parties.
-Because the site doesn't use trackers, it is not attached to your browsing session, either.
+Because the site doesn't use trackers, it is not attached to your browsing session either.
 When you visit other sites, your data is never saved or tracked after you leave the site.

 Each week, search traffic for users is anonymized, which means it isn't saved or tracked.
 Another bonus is that because searches are not tracked, the sites you visit cannot identify how you arrived there.
 It gives you a little more peace of mind, at least for web searches.

 5. Google Chrome incognito mode

 As mentioned earlier, incognito mode is not actually secure; your IP address is still tracked.
-However, this private browsing mode at least provides some extra security in that your search preferences are not stored locally.
+However, this private browsing mode provides some extra security in that your search preferences are not stored locally.
 If someone were to hack into your computer, they would not see an archive of every site you've visited, and they would have a harder time tracking your website visits.